Watson-Personal-Assistant/developer/_content/get-started/get-started.md

 * Learn about the capabilities of [IBM Watson Assistant Solutions](https://www.ibm.com/watson/ai-assistant/).
 * Contact your sales representative for information about signing up for the service.
-* When a Watson Assistant instance is provisioned for you, you will receive a Welcome Letter.
+* When a Watson Assistant Solutions instance is provisioned for you, you will receive a Welcome Letter.
 * Complete the [create a simple skill]({{site.baseurl}}/skill/what-are-they) tutorial to learn how to bring intelligence to your applications.
 * If Knoweledge and Reasoning is provisioned for your instance, complete the [Knowledge and Reasoning]({{site.baseurl}}/knowledge/what-is-kr) tutorial to bring proactive capabilities to your application.